Table of Contents

 Additionally, the type of the sputum produced with cough can have a significance in the diagnosis.
 Mucoid and yellow sputum are suggestive of possible asthma.
 Hemoptysis is defined as coughing of blood that originates from the lower respiratory tract and can be caused by lung infection, lung cancer, vasculitis or cardiac related etiologies.
 Purulent sputum that might be foul smelling is suggestive of a possible bacterial infection etiology.

-Patients presenting with hemoptysis should be evaluated to exclude possible life-threatening conditions such as pulmonary embolism and aortic artery dissection.
-Patients with these conditions usually have severe chest pain complicating the presenting picture.
+Patients presenting with hemoptysis should be evaluated to exclude possible life-threatening conditions such as pulmonary embolism, pneumonia and lung cancer.
+Patients with these conditions usually have severe chest pain from pleural irritation complicating the presenting picture.

 Hemoptysis can also be subdivided into minor and major where major bleeding is defined as coughing of more than 200 ml of blood per day.
 Possible causes of major hemoptysis include lung cancer, bronchiectasis and tuberculosis.
-Patients with chronic obstructive lung disease, acute lung infections, and chronic bronchitis can present with minor hemoptysis.
+Though the most common cause of minor hemoptysis is chronic bronchitis, patients with chronic obstructive lung disease, acute lung infections, and chronic bronchitis can also present with minor hemoptysis.